River Lee Country Park and Waltham Abbey

 The café is the suggested tea place at the end of the walk, with the trail an optional extension.

-The suggested route is to go through a water meadow (Silvermeade) on the right before rejoining the towpath for the final 600m to Wharf Road car park.
+- The suggested route is to go through a water meadow (Silvermeade) on the right before rejoining the towpath for the final 600m to Wharf Road car park.
 Alternatively, simply follow the towpath all the way to the car park.

-For the suggested route, go through the gate into the water meadow and follow a grassy path curving gently to the left.
+- Inside the meadow follow a grassy path curving gently to the left.
 You will be leaving this triangular part of the meadow at its far right-hand end, but the path goes along its left-hand side (close to the towpath), then swings right in front of a belt of trees.
 Cross a stream in these trees on a wide bridge and go through a wooden kissing gate into a larger part of the meadow.

-[•] After the exit from Silvermeade there is a 600m stretch along the towpath, with the river bending left and then making a long slow curve back to the right.
+- After the exit from Silvermeade there is a 600m stretch along the towpath, with the river bending left and then making a long slow curve back to the right.
 100m after going past vehicle barriers veer right off the towpath into Wharf Road car park.

-Leave the towpath and take a surfaced path heading south and then south-west for 400m, crossing a lane along the way.
+- Leave the towpath and take a surfaced path heading south and then south-west for 400m, crossing a lane along the way.
 Bear left onto a cycle path and follow this southwards for 1¾ km, across Slipe Lane and then between two large fishing lakes and the railway line.
 Turn left at a path T-junction in front of Turnford Brook.

 Leave the car park on a surfaced path heading S across a grassy picnic area, dotted with trees.
-It soon merges with another path from the river and bears right.
+This soon merges with another path from the river and bears right.
 In 150m you cross a ditch on a footbridge and turn left briefly onto a lane, then veer right onto the continuation of the path.
 In 200m bear left at a path junction to head S again.